ska-sa/spead2/doc/py-recv.rst

       A list of pairs of heap offsets.
 Each pair is a range of bytes that was received.
-This is only non-empty if `incomplete_keep_payload_ranges` was passed to the stream constructor; otherwise the information is dropped to save memory.
+This is only non-empty if `incomplete_keep_payload_ranges` was set in the :py:class:`~spead2.recv.RingStreamConfig`; otherwise the
+      information is dropped to save memory.

+      When using this, you should also set `allow_out_of_order` to ``True`` in the :py:class:`~spead2.recv.StreamConfig`, as otherwise any data after the first lost packet is discarded.

    .. py:function:: is_start_of_stream()